Rudolf Macúch: Biography

-In the meantime Rudolf Macuch's former teacher, Ján Bakoš, had left the Theological Faculty and became the first Ordinarius for Semitic Studies at the Philosophical Faculty of the Comenius University in Bratislava.
-This enabled Macuch to register as Bakoš's PhD student at the Philosophical Faculty, where he submitted his thesis on Slovanské mená a výrazy u arabských geografov (“Slavic Names and Expressions in Arabic Geographies”).
+In the meantime Rudolf Macúch's former teacher, Ján Bakoš, had left the Theological Faculty and became the first Ordinarius for Semitic Studies at the Philosophical Faculty of the Comenius University in Bratislava.
+This enabled Macúch to register as Bakoš's PhD student at the Philosophical Faculty, where he submitted his thesis on Slovanské mená a výrazy u arabských geografov ("Slavic Names and Expressions in Arabic Geographies").
 He had already started to prepare this work in Paris, collecting the material directly from mostly unedited Arabic manuscripts at the Bibliothèque Nationale during the second year of his studies.
 He finished his doctorate on 30 June 1948, with the grade summa cum laude.

-After receiving the position of assistant at the Institute of Semitic Studies in Bratislava in 1948-49, Macuch married his fiancé on 31 March 1949.
+After receiving the position of assistant at the Institute of Semitic Studies in Bratislava in 1948–1949, Macúch married his fiancé on 31 March 1949.
 They decided to travel to Iran, where he could study Persian and Arabic manuscripts and come into contact with living Aramaic languages and dialects, in order to prepare his habilitation.
-Before departing he wrote his first monograph to be published, Islám a Krest’anstvo (“Islam and Christianity”), in order to finance the journey to Iran.
-Shortly after their arrival in Tehran their only child, a daughter named Maria Macuch, was born on 1 January 1950.
+Before departing he wrote his first monograph to be published, Islám a Kresťanstvo ("Islam and Christianity"), in order to finance the journey to Iran.
+Shortly after their arrival in Tehran their only child, a daughter named Maria Macúch, was born on 1 January 1950.

-Although it had been planned otherwise, Macuch was not able to return to Bratislava because of political reasons.
-He refused to follow an order of the Czechoslovakian embassy to return immediately because of the reign of terror established by the Communist Party in Czechoslovakia under Antonín Novotný after his departure.
+Although it had been planned otherwise, Macúch was not able to return to Bratislava because of political reasons.
+He refused to follow an order of the Czechoslovak embassy to return immediately because of the reign of terror established by the Communist Party in Czechoslovakia under Antonín Novotný after his departure.
 By refusing to obey, he lost his nationality and his work at the University of Bratislava and became a refugee in Iran.
 He began working as a teacher in an American missionary school, Community School, in Teheran, where he taught French, Latin and German.
-In 1954 he also received the position of dānešyār, “extraordinarius”, at the University of Teheran for Semitic Languages.
-With his experience in learning languages, he learned Persian very quickly and was able to publish his first article in that language in the spring of 1950 with the title Nufūz-e Zardošt dar dīn-e Yahūd wa-Masīḥ (“Zarathustra’s Impact on the Jewish and Christian Religions”).
-The most important achievement of these years, however, was his discovery of a hitherto unknown vernacular dialect spoken by the Mandaeans of Ahwāz (Khūzistān) during his field research in 1953, which he described in his Handbook of Classical and Modern Mandaic.
+In 1954 he also received the position of dānešyār, "extraordinarius", at the University of Teheran for Semitic Languages.
+With his experience in learning languages, he learned Persian very quickly and was able to publish his first article in that language in the spring of 1950 with the title Nufūz-e Zardošt dar dīn-e Yahūd wa-Masīḥ ("Zarathustra's Impact on the Jewish and Christian Religions").
+The most important achievement of these years, however, was his discovery of a hitherto unknown vernacular dialect spoken by the Mandaeans of Ahwāz (Khuzestan) during his field research in 1953, which he described in his Handbook of Classical and Modern Mandaic.
 Although this work was finished in 1955, it took 10 years to be brought out, since the publisher, Akademie-Verlag, in East Berlin, having accepted the manuscript, failed to print it.
 It was finally brought to West Berlin and published by Walter de Gruyter in 1965.